assetworx/nestjs-backend-boilerplate/README.md

 This boilerplate backend deploys various measures against security vulnerabilities.
 We use multiple packages for this:

 * `helmet`, which groups various security vulnerability mitigations.
-* `csurf`, which protects you against cross-site request forgery.
+* `express-rate-limit`, for rate limiting requests.
 * `cors`, for which we use NestJS's built-in facilities.

 These types of attacks are covered by these packages:

 * Cross origin resource sharing misuse
-* Cross-site request forgery
+* Rate limit abuse.
 * DNS Prefetch Control misuse
 * Clickjacking
 * Package-powered-by exploits